ZMonk91/DiamondHunt-Mobile-Toolkit/README.md

 ## Known Bugs
 Please notify me if you find any

+## Contribution
+Feel free to create a fork request and then merge any changes you want to make.
+I would love to collaborate with you!

 ### Special Thanks
  Thank you Agrodon for Testing, Bug Reporting, Remaining XP Guide, and Suggestions